Financial Help for Individuals in Toledo and Northwest Ohio

 Ohio's Jobs and Family Services Department has a Prevention, Retention, and Contingency program designed to help with one-time expenses that make stand in the way of a low-income family's financial advancement or survival (like car repair, GED expenses, work clothing and equipment, etc.), and is designed for families with minor children.
 It is administered by the JFS office in each county.
 For more information, contact the JFS in your county.

 The state of Michigan has come up with programs and products to help people in danger of foreclosure.
 To find out more, see the Step Forward Michigan page.

 For people in danger of foreclosure on their property, the Homeownership Preservation Foundation has a toll-free,

 24/7 number to call with advice and help.
 It is: 888-995-HOPE (4673).

-Save the Dream Ohio is a state program of counseling and financial help for those in danger of foreclosure.
+Save the Dream Ohio is a state program of counseling and financial help for those in foreclosure due to disability or who have lost their jobs after January 1, 2014.
 For further information, see the website or call 888-404-4674.

 The Ohio Housing Finance Agency has mortgage

 programs for first time homebuyers (those who have not owned a residence in three years) and those

 wishing to buy a home in a depressed area.
 If you are buying a home in a target area, you do not need to